An American Dream-1966

 The scene is also the crux of the entire film.

-Remember, this is the same woman who made the character of “the Baroness” in The Sound of Music (1965) sophisticated and memorable.
+Remember, this is the same woman who made the sophisticated and memorable character of “the Baroness” in The Sound of Music (1965).

 The premise of the film is illogical and unbalanced as, to my eyes, it appears Deborah falls to her death accidentally, but the reasoning of the film portrays Rojack as riddled with guilt for causing her death.

-The biggest negative to An American Dream is the casting of Janet Leigh in the role of Cherry.
-Wearing an unappealing and silly wig the Hollywood star seems unbelievable and just wrong as a mob girlfriend.
+The most significant negative aspect of An American Dream is the casting of Janet Leigh as Cherry.
+Wearing an unappealing and silly wig, the Hollywood star seems unbelievable and just wrong as a mob girlfriend.

-When An American Dream bombed at the box office, the desperate distributors re-titled the film See You in Hell, Darling, but to little avail.
-Reduced to weekday airings on television did nothing to change the image of a low-budget made-for-television style look or the episodic detective tint.
+When An American Dream bombed at the box office, desperate distributors retitled the filmĀ See You in Hell, Darling, but to little avail.
+Reducing it to weekday airings on television did nothing to change the image of a low-budget, made-for-television style look or the episodic detective tint.

 For fans of Janet Leigh, An American Dream is not recommended.